-Туре Category Sub-Category Comments Ordinary Farmland Intensive Eligibility determined in accordance with Local Government Act 1993 and As defined as 'Intensive Agriculture by the Gwydir Shire Council LEP 2013 Ordinary Farmland Nil Eligibility determined in accordance with Local Government Act 1993 Ordinary Business Nil All business properties within the Gwydir Shire Local Government area other than those defined as Warialda Business Urban or Bingara Business Urban Ordinary Business Business Warialda Urban All business properties within the Warialda Town Area as determined by the relevant LEP.
+Туре Category Sub-Category Comments Ordinary Farmland Intensive Eligibility determined in accordance with Local Government Act 1993 and As defined as 'Intensive Agriculture by the Gwydir Shire Council LEP 2013 Ordinary Farmland Nil Eligibility determined in accordance with Local Government Act 1993 Ordinary Business Nil All business properties within the Gwydir Shire Local Government area other than those defined as Warialda Business Urban, Bingara Business Urban or Business Special Ordinary Business Business Warialda Urban All business properties within the Warialda Town Area as determined by the relevant LEP.
 Ordinary Business Business Bingara Urban All business properties within the Bingara Town Area as determined by the relevant LEP.
+Ordinary Business Business Special All business properties within Gwydir Shire Local Government area currently undergoing a temporary operational hiatus.
 Ordinary Residential All residential properties within the Gwydir Shire Area not in a Village as determined by the relevant LEP that do not exceed two (2) hectares.
 Ordinary Residential Rural Residential All residential properties within the Gwydir Shire Area not in a Village as determined by the relevant LEP that exceed two (2) hectares but are less than forty (40) hectares.
 Ordinary Residential Residential Villages All residential properties within the Gwydir Shire Area within a Village area other than Warialda Urban or Bingara Urban as determined by the relevant LEP.
 Ordinary Residential Residential Warialda Urban All residential properties within the Warialda Town Area as determined by the relevant LEP.
 Ordinary Residential Residential Bingara Urban All residential properties within the Bingara Town Area as determined by the relevant LEP.